sbidikar/virtual-assistant/README.md

 # Virtual Assistant

 ### Overview
-Karen is virtual assistant which runs on python.
+David is virtual assistant which runs on python.
 Currently Karen can Greet, Tell its name, search for user provided query on Google, search for user inputds on youtube, tell time etc.

 ## Requirements
 [Python](https://www.python.org/downloads/)